JeremyMarkWilcox/Basic_HTML_CSS/README.md

 In this project I used the BootStrap 4 framework and created a movie theater themed webpage with bootstrap components such as navbar, jumbotron, form, cards, and dropdowns.

 ## Shinto Slash Website
+I started making this in the beginning of the program during exercises but decided to hold onto it where it is at until I gain more knowledge to make a more compelling website.

+## One Page Website